What’s the best wallet for storing Litecoin? Compare eight LTC wallets in this comprehensive guide.

 Keep reading to take a closer look at eight of the best Litecoin wallets.

 What to look for in a Litecoin wallet

 Whether you’re looking to store Litecoin, bitcoin or any other cryptocurrency, there are several important features you should look for in a wallet.
 These include:

 - User-friendly interface.
 Cryptocurrency wallets can be complicated and confusing, especially for new users, so make sure you choose a wallet designed with a simple and straightforward user interface.

 - Currency support.
 Don’t assume that every available cryptocurrency wallet will support Litecoin.
 Check the fine print to make sure the wallet you’ve chosen can store Litecoin and, if you’re looking to store other coins and tokens, verify that they’re supported as well.

 - Security.
-Make sure that any wallet you choose has security features in place to protect your funds, such as secure PINs, two-factor authentication, encryption and the ability to generate multiple addresses.
+Make sure that any wallet you choose has security features in place to protect your funds, such as secure PINs, 2-factor authentication, encryption and the ability to generate multiple addresses.

 - Backup facility.
 Check to confirm whether the wallet has a backup facility so you can easily restore your wallet if something goes wrong.

 - Support.
 If you ever have a problem with your wallet, is it quick and easy to access customer support?
 Look at the contact methods available and do some research to find out about the experiences other users have had with customer support.